diceid/sample-verifier-webapp/README.md

     - npm install
     - npm run build
     - npm start

+By default this will start the server on localhost:3000.
+Make sure that this url is mapped to public ip so that DICE Veirifier platform can access this and is able to return the result of verification back to the sample verifier webapp.

+After the server has started with npm start, connect to http://localhost:3000 from your browser

+## Flow Diagram
 The flow of Verifiable credential between these different parties is:<br>

 ![Flow between different parties](diagrams/flow_vc_auth.jpg)

+## Customization
 Different steps user needs to go through to setup Verifiable credential are: <br>
 1. Configure Presentation request parameters with Verifier Controller:
 PUT/POST https://futurebankvcauthcontroller.wiprobc.com/api/vc-config: This API can be used to configure the presentation request parameters.
 Holder will present proof in terms of these parameters.
 The id of this configuration need to be passed in the sample application